 Authoritative guidance clarifies the definition of fair value, establishes a framework for measuring fair value and expands the disclosures for fair value measurement.
 The framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to Level 1 inputs that represent unadjusted quoted prices in active markets for identical assets or liabilities.
 Level 2 inputs are directly or indirectly observable inputs other than quoted prices included in Level 1.
-Level 2 inputs include quoted prices for identical or similar assets or liabilities in active markets, and inputs other than quoted prices that are observable for the asset or liability.
+Level 2 inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in inactive markets, and inputs other than quoted prices that are observable for the asset or liability.
 Level 3 inputs are unobservable inputs and have the lowest priority.